BharathKumar113/Chat-Bot-/README.md

 ---

 ## 📜 License
-Licensed under the **MIT License** — free for use, modification & distribution.
+— free for use, modification & distribution.

 ---